Category Archive: Research

 Dr. Toohey first found out about CSedResearch.org at CSEdCon 2022, where Drs.
 McGill and Reinking moderated a session (with fellow panelists Dr. Carol Fletcher and Dr. David Weintrop) focused on sharing key research findings that are applicable to administrators, stakeholders, and curriculum developers.
 Dr. Toohey stated, “I wish I knew about all of the resources at CSEdResearch.org while I was writing my dissertation!
 I did a lot of research looking for sources and prior studies, but struggled to find peer-reviewed articles and research around my dissertation topic: Equity in CS Education at the elementary school level.
 But, had I known about the CSEdResearch.org database, I would have not struggled as much.”

-Although Dr. Toohey only recently found out about our resources, she is excited to introduce our resources to her team at Seesaw.
+Although Dr. Melissa Toohey only recently found out about our resources, she is excited to introduce our resources to her team at Seesaw.
 She stated, “since I lead a team to develop computer science curriculum for students nationally and internationally, I know the importance of understanding the research and applying it to my team’s practice.
 Many other CS platforms and curriculum don’t always take research into account, and I feel strongly that those in research/academia can synergistically work with those practicing and providing educational experiences to students.”

 Given the recent discussions across asynchronous platforms this past week, many related to feedback from SIGCSE TS reviews, we have set up two listening sessions for community members to talk about their experiences and perspectives.